Michael Eric Dyson gives keynote address at Lincoln's 2021 commencement

-In Sunday's 92-degree heat, Lincoln University's class of 2021 got to hear some poignant words from renowned professor and author Dr. Michael Eric Dyson.
-Sunday's ceremony recognized more than 400 graduates, including six valedictorians.
-Dyson's speech left an indelible impression as the graduates embark on their post-collegiate journeys.
+In Sunday's 92-degree heat, Lincoln University's class of 2021 got to hear from fiery scholar Michael Eric Dyson.

 "Use your knowledge in defense of vulnerable people.
 Effect change in a positive sense," Dyson told the graduates.
 "You have to use what you gained here to help others."